- What we collect

-You should describe how you intend to use source materials and demonstrate the relevance of particular collection material to your project.
+You should describe how you intend to use source materials, including how these may assist to re-imagine or re-invent folklore traditions.
+You must demonstrate the relevance of particular collection materials to your project.

-Fellows are free to create artistic work in their own style, but the approach should demonstrate an understanding of the value of archival sources.
+Fellows are free to create artistic work in their own style, but the approach should demonstrate an understanding of the value of original sources.
 For example, a performer could:

 - accurately recreate Australian traditions or styles

-- use original sources as an inspiration to create new works, recordings or publications
+- re-use original sources in works, recordings or publications

 The Library has an active folklore field collecting program, and its archival sound recordings date back to 1952.
 Additionally, the Library’s extensive collections of music, maps, pictures, performance memorabilia, historic newspapers, books and journals can provide rich context.
 While the archival recordings focus on Australian traditions, these cross a myriad of styles, genres and diverse cultural practices.
 To find out more about the collections consult the Library's website or contact relevant staff at the National Library.
-Search the catalogue, and find selected examples of collection material in the Digital Collections.
+Search the catalogue or Ask a librarian for assistance.

-The key benefit of the Fellowship is the support provided for professional development of artistic work through exploring the Library's extensive folklore and related collections, as well as the documentation of the Fellow's work for the Collection.
+The Fellowship provides support for professional development of artistic practice through research in the Library's extensive folklore and related collections, as well as the documentation of the Fellow's work for the Collection.